jgreat/osx_docker/README.md

 #### Troubleshooting
  * ~/.profile sometimes isn't processed on shell startup.
 Take the `DOCKER_HOST` entry and put it in your .bashrc or someplace it will be processed.

  * Virtualbox _almost_ always sets the virtualbox adapter to 192.168.59.3.
 If it doesn't go into the VitrualBox GUI -> file -> preferences -> Network -> Host-Only Networks.
-Change the approprate vboxnet adapter to 192.168.59.3.
+Change the appropriate vboxnet adapter to 192.168.59.3.